Lolliedieb/lolMiner-releases/README.md

 ## Recent Changelog:

+### lolMiner 0.8.6
+- Added support the BEAM hard fork on block 321321 (approx Aug15th).
+- Fixed a bug with the BEAM stratum back end in case of formatted job descriptions (e.g. new Nicehash platform)

 ### lolMiner 0.8.4
 - Fixed a 0 sol/s issue for Zelcash
 - Reduced Zelcash memory usage to 2.9 GBytes